The Succulent Plant Page goes to Families of Succulent Plants goes to

 Delosperma sutherlandii N.E.
 Brown 1926

-This species makes a freely-branching 8in tall sub-shrub with grey-green leaves, slightly pubescent especially leaf margins and tips.
+This species makes a freely-branching 8in tall sub-shrub with grey-green succulent leaves, slightly pubescent especially leaf margins and tips.
 The bright purple flowers have white stamens with yellow anthers.

 Native to grasslands in the South African Transvaal.
 This species is very free-flowering with a long flowering period.
+If you grow just one Delosperma, make it this one.

 go to index Dorotheanthus Schwantes 1927